-At the conference, the student shall be informed of the reason for the disciplinary action, the evidence against that student, the other means of correction that were attempted before the disciplinary action, and shall be given the opportunity to present that student's version and evidence in his or her defense.
+At the conference, the student shall be informed of the reason for the disciplinary action, the evidence against that student, the other means of correction that were attempted before the disciplinary action, and shall be given the opportunity to present that student's version and evidence in his or her defense, in accordance with Education Code Section 47605(c)(5)(J)(i).
 This conference shall be held within two school days, unless the student waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
-No penalties may be imposed on a student for failure of the student's parent or guardian to attend a conference with Charter School officials.
+Penalties shall not be imposed on a student for failure of the student's parent or guardian to attend a conference with Charter School officials.
 Reinstatement of the suspended student shall not be contingent upon attendance by the student's parent or guardian at the conference.